 Perhaps the most liberating step in the whole process is a thorough wardrobe detox.
 You need to get rid of everything in your closet that is tainting your vision of personal style in order to be able to add new items onto a clean, ‘pure’ canvas.
 I wrote a looong post about wardrobe detoxing, click here

 to read it.

-The next step on the road towards an expressive, functional wardrobe is developing your aesthetic ideas and creating a cohesive, refined concept.
+The next step on the road towards an expressive and functional wardrobe is to develop your aesthetic ideas and create a cohesive, refined concept.
 Moodboards

 are a great way to collect visuals all in one place.
 First, gather a ton of inspiration.
 Then, analyse everything and identify themes